ECGKit/AdaptiveFilters/README.md

 # AdaptiveFilters
-Collection of adaptive filters (AFs) implemented in C. This is an alternative to Matlab in order to run computational simulations of AFs.
+Collection of adaptive filters (AFs) implemented in C++.
+This is an alternative to Matlab in order to run computational simulations of AFs.